greena13/redux-and-the-rest/README.md

 );
 ```

 `getOrFetchItem()` expects the current resources state (the part of the Redux store that contains your resources data) as its first argument.
-The second argument is the params object that will be serialized to generate the item or collection's key.
+The second argument is the params object that will be serialized to generate the item or list's key.
 The third (optional) argument are options to pass to the action creator, if it's called.

 ```javascript
 function mapStateToProps({ users }, { params: { id } }) {